kristenjacobs/container-networking/slides/201812-kubecon/notes.md

 * Now can't use static routes, as nodes could be on different subnets.
 Options:
     * Update routes on all routers in between (which can he done if you have control over the routers).
     * If running on cloud, then they might provide an option to add routes (node-\>pod-subnet mappings) into your virtual network.
 For example, AWS (and Oracle cloud) both allow this.
-    * Another way us to use overlay network.
+    * Another way us to use overlay network, which is what we will describe here.
-* Define an overlay network.
-A system such that processes can comunicate even though the routers in between don't know the where the processes actaully live.
 * Introduce *tun/tap* devices.
 A network interface backed by a user-space process.
     * *tun* device accepts/outputs raw IP packets.
     * *tap* device accepts/outputs raw ethernet packets.